helidon-io/helidon/CONTRIBUTING.md

 ## Discussion

-Join as at [#helidon-users](https://join.slack.com/t/helidon/shared_invite/enQtNDM1NjU3MjkyNDg2LTFkZTM4NmI3OWUyNjUxYWQ5Njc0NGNiMzY3MTZiZmMwNzAxYmI4YzUzOWNkNzNlZTEwNDRkZGU4YzMzZjhkNTE) and participate in discussions.
+Join us at [#helidon-users](https://join.slack.com/t/helidon/shared_invite/enQtNDM1NjU3MjkyNDg2LTFkZTM4NmI3OWUyNjUxYWQ5Njc0NGNiMzY3MTZiZmMwNzAxYmI4YzUzOWNkNzNlZTEwNDRkZGU4YzMzZjhkNTE) and participate in discussions.

 ## Issues

 If you hit a bug or have an enhancement request then file a [GitHub issue](https://github.com/oracle/helidon/issues).
 When filing a bug remember that the better written the bug is, the more likely it is to be fixed.
 Please include:

 1. Version of Helidon